meganhmoore/github-api-covid-data/README.md

 credentials and paste your username in the Dockerfile where it says <YOUR_GIT_USERNAME> and paste your git access key where it says <YOUR_GIT_ACCESS_KEY>.
     - If you do not set up credentials remove both ENV lines from the file.
-The service should still work though it might not be able to use the update routes that make updates to the repo and you will only be able to make limited requests to the repos.
+The service should still work though it will not be able to use the update routes that make updates to the repo and you will only be able to make limited requests to the repos.
 4. From the root of the cloned repository run `docker-compose up` to start up the docker containers
     - The container will continue running and logging in this window, if you open a new terminal window you can check